 During its first stage, Closet Circuit opened its doors as lifestyle store and breath therapy center.
 The store included second-hand clothing, upcycled, and environmentally friendly products.
 The breath center offered breath therapy, led by Ülkü Çağlayan, as well as other alternative therapy events.

 In March 2015, following the Museum of Garbage exhibition by FLYING Roots, the store evolved into a space for exhibitions and events related to arts and sustainability.
-Since then, thanks to eco-artists and curators, Jessica Sim and Paul Brownlee - who later became co-founders - CIRCUIT has embraced Socially Engaged Art as its language for valuing and communicating change.
+Since then, thanks to eco-artists and curators, Jessica Sim and Paul Brownlee - who later became co-founders of CIRCUIT - the organization has embraced Socially Engaged Art as its language for valuing and communicating change.

 In April 2016 the space in Çukurcuma closed.
 Closet Circuit relocated to Kadıköy in September 2016 and re-opened under the new name of CIRCUIT.
 Following the rebrand and change of location, CIRCUIT became more active with regular classes encouraging self inquiry, as well as creative educational programs encouraging environmental awareness and community mindfulness.
 Since April 2016, CIRCUIT has also provided education programs for schools on location and externally.